Chinatown: In popular culture

 Chinatowns have been portrayed in various films including The Joy Luck Club, Big Trouble in Little China, Year of the Dragon, Flower Drum Song, The Lady from Shanghai and Chinatown.
 Within the context of the last film "Chinatown" is used primarily as an extended metaphor for any situation in which an outside entity seeks to intervene without having the local knowledge required to understand the consequences of that intervention.
 The neighborhood or district is often associated with being outside the normal rule of law or isolated from the social norms of the larger society.

-Chinatowns have also been mentioned in the song "Kung Fu Fighting" by Carl Douglas whose song lyrics says "...
+Chinatowns have also been mentioned in the songs "Queen of Chinatown" by Amanda Lear and "Kung Fu Fighting" by Carl Douglas whose song lyrics says "...
 There was funky China men from funky Chinatown ..."

 The martial arts actor Bruce Lee is well known as a person who was born in the Chinatown of San Francisco.
 Other notable Chinese Americans such as politician Gary Locke and NBA player Jeremy Lin grew up in suburbs with lesser connections to traditional Chinatowns.
 Neighborhood activists and politicians have increased in prominence in some cities, and some are starting to attract support from non-Chinese voters.